KENNEL UNION OF SOUTHERN AFRICA

 CANINE GOOD CITIZEN” TEST KITS”

-Available for purchase from the KUSA office as a set/kit or as individual components at the prescribed fee.
+Available for purchase from the KUSA office at the prescribed fee.

 Each pack is made up of a set consisting of the Code of Practice & Information booklet, two (2) Test Sheets, the KUSA Code of Ethics, CGC Care & Responsibility Document, a Rosette and an award Certificate that is numbered.